Kuomintang in Burma: International pressure and KMT withdrawal

 After its military efforts and appeal to the United States failed to resolve the KMT problem, Burma submitted a formal complaint to the United Nations in March 1953, producing reams of photos, captured documents, and testimony convincing enough to win a vote of censure for China.
 By then the KMT issue had become "such a source of international embarrassment for the United States" that it initiated a Four-Nation Military Commission (Burma, the United States, the Republic of China, and Thailand) in Bangkok on 22 May to negotiate the KMT withdrawal.

 After months of negotiations and recalcitrance from the KMT, the three-phase withdrawal finally took place on 7 November and continued into December 1953.
 The second and third phases were conducted the following year during the periods 14–28 February and 1–7 May, respectively.
 The KMT troops and their dependents crossed the Thai-Burmese border and were flown out from Chiang Rai to Taiwan.
 It was obvious that the KMT carried out its evacuation halfheartedly; Burmese observers at the staging areas frequently protested that the supposedly Chinese evacuees looked more like Shans or Lahus, and the weapons they carried were "rusting museum pieces" instead of the recently acquired American manufactures.
-On 30 May 1954, General Li Mi announced the dissolution of the Yunnan Province Anticommunist National Salvation Army.
+On 30 May 1954, General Li Mi announced the dissolution of the Yunnan Province Anticommunist National Rescue Army.
 However, 6,000 irregular KMT troops remained in Burma.
 Fighting began again a month later, and continued sporadically for the next seven years.

-With the assistance of Red Chinese troops, the Burmese Army conducted a series of successful military operations in 1960–1961 that finally "broke the back" of the KMT irregulars.
+With the assistance of PLA troops, the Burmese Army conducted a series of successful military operations in 1960–1961 that finally "broke the back" of the KMT irregulars.
 Furthermore, on 15 February 1961, the Burmese Army managed to down and capture a patrol plane that attempted to drop supplies on the KMT.
 That incident provided the Burmese government concrete evidence that Taiwan had been supplying the KMT guerillas with military supplies of American origin.
 The diplomatic crisis that ensued prompted the United States to exert strong pressure on Taiwan to evacuate its remaining troops from Burma.
-Between 31 March and 17 April 1961, China evacuated around 4,400 KMT guerillas and dependents.
+Between 31 March and 17 April 1961, Taiwan evacuated around 4,400 KMT guerillas and dependents.
 The rest, a handful about 450 to 700, either remained in Burma or fled to Thailand and Laos.